TOUR ENGINE

 A PROPRIETARY CROSSOVER VALVE IS USED TO TRANSFER THE COMPRESSED

-CHARGE FROM THE COLD-CYLINDER TO THE HOT-CYLINDER.
+CHARGE FROM THE COMPRESSION-CYLINDER TO THE EXPANSION-CYLINDER.

 This thermal management strategy reduces the magnitude of the two major efficiency losses in